HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/playbooks.md

 - Prepare the VM templates
 - Create the Fedora Ansible host
-- Run the playbooks to create a highly available admin cluster, deploy Rancher and then create an user cluster
+- Run the playbooks to create a highly available admin cluster, deploy Rancher and then create a user cluster
 - Configure storage using CSI